-** The paddling trail from County Road 117 to highway 97 is also temporarily closed while crews work to clear a blockage that makes traveling in the water difficult.
+The section of the Saspamco paddling trail from Helton Park to County Road 117 is temporarily closed while crews work to clear blockages that make traveling in the water difficult.
 Portaging will be necessary.
-Portage points at both CR 117 and 97 will be closed.
+(12/18)

 |Site Number||USGS Station Name||Flow Sample Time||Flow Volume|